anonymousPapersSubmissions/Smoothed-ModernBERT/README.md

 ## Data sets
 We use five data sets and we have set Reuter r8 as a defaul.
-To use other data sets, please download it in the same directory named 'raw_data'
+To use other data sets, please download it [DATA SETs](https://disi.unitn.it/moschitti/corpora.htm) in the same directory named 'raw_data'